Gersondelacruzdeveloper/myBookOfRecipes/README.md

 * Visit all links within the navbar in every possible order to ensure they are functional and route correctly.

-* Play the game in every level to ensure the game works as espected.

 ## Enquire Form
 *Ensure all placeholders has its appropriate name.
 *Ensure Full Name field accepts any value, but requires at least one character to be deemed valid.